HackYourFuture-CPH/program/courses/Frontend/advanced-javascript/week1/homework.md

 The warmup exercises will be a bit abstract.
 But the in the **hyfBay exercise** the task will be a lot closer to a **real world task**.

+## So why this homework?

+Working with arrays is an essential part of being a javascript developer.
+A lot of the time js developers have an array of some objects.
+That could be **users, products, posts, jobs** etc. Working with these arrays, js developers so often need to filter the arrays, change the structure of the array, sort them or loop through them.

+On top of that combining these array function with each other will show the functional side to javascript in a nice way.

 # 1. Warmup array exercises

 ## 1.1.
 Doubling of number